All physiotherapists must have appropriate indemnity as a condition of their registration with the Health and Care Professions Council (HCPC).

 This document provides details of the public liability policy specific to the CSP, as well as any exclusions and amendments to the full policy.
 You should read this alongside the full policy document.
 As with all insurance policies, you should read and understand the policy and talk to the CSP brokers if you have any concerns.

-- Full policy wording of the CSP Public Liability scheme 2020-21
+- Full Policy Wording CSP Public Liability scheme 2023-24

 This document provides the full terms and conditions of the public liability policy.
 As with all insurance policies, you should read and understand the policy and talk to the CSP brokers if you have any concerns.